 Colocasia esculenta (taro or elephant ears) is grown for its huge and velvety heart-shaped leaves in shades of lime green, purple or black.
 A tender perennial, it can be grown outside in the UK in summer, in a pot or in a border, where it looks especially good combined with other jungly, exotic-looking plants such as bananas, begonias or tree ferns.
 It loves moist soil, so it can also be grown around the edge of a pond.

 Thought to have originated in south east Asia, taro (also known as cocoyam, dasheen, godere and eddo) has been cultivated as a food crop in many parts of the world for centuries.
-It is grown for its edible tubers (which taste similar to sweet potato or yams) and leaves.
+It is grown for its edible tubers (which taste similar to sweet potatoes or yams) and leaves.
 It is grown in wet, swampy areas and paddy fields and is one of the few crops that will grow on flooded land.

 You can also grow colocasia indoors all year round, as a house plant.
 Although evergreen, the foliage is likely to die down if temperatures dip below 21°C. All parts of the plant are poisonous if eaten raw, and may cause skin irritation.